 Calculate your passport’s Global Mobility Score, improve your passport ranking, and discover the latest news and sharpest insights on visa policies, biometric technology, country branding, public security, philanthropy, foreign policy, and more.

 Created by Arton Capital in 2014, The Passport Index quickly became the world’s most popular destination to learn about passport power.
 With over 36M views, it is simply the undisputed global reference on passport ranking.

 In today’s world, becoming a Global Citizen is more important than ever.
-Having a second citizenship is a liberating and empowering privilege which comes with a shared responsibility to the world.
+Having a second citizenship is a liberating and empowering privilege that comes with a shared responsibility to the world.

 Educate and inform our community on the power of passports.
 United by our diversity, our passport is one of the most important tools to influence global opportunity, mobility and quality of life.

 Encourage discussions on visa policies, citizenship, country branding, global mobility, public security, philanthropy and foreign policy.

 The Passport Index methodology has been thoroughly crafted to ensure absolute accuracy and consistency.
 Data is based on proprietary research from publicly available sources and official information provided by government agencies.
 The passports considered in our index include 193 United Nations members and 6 selected territories.
 Territories that do not issue their own passports are excluded and are not considered as destinations.
-Countries which issue passports, regardless if they enforce independent visa policies are considered as destinations.
+Countries that issue passports, regardless if they enforce independent visa policies are considered as destinations.